jbossdemocentral/bpms-rewards-demo/README.md

 This project is pre-loaded into the JBoss BPM Suite, after starting it you can login, examine the rule, process, and data model from within the various product components.

-There is a workshop in the [docs directory](https://github.com/eschabell/bpms-rewards-demo/tree/master/docs/bpmsuite-rewards-workshop) that will show you how to build this demo from scratch.
+There is a workshop [available online](http://bpmworkshop-onthe.rhcloud.com) that will show you how to build this demo from scratch.

 Supporting Articles